A Tale in the Desert: The Eighth Telling

-The Eighth Telling began on March 2, 2018 and ended on August 30th, 2019.
+The Eighth Telling began on March 2, 2018, and ended on August 30, 2019.
 The game changed ownership to player-run Desert Nomad Studios.

 The Ninth Telling

-The Ninth Telling started on August 30, 2019 and ended on May 25, 2021.
+The Ninth Telling started on August 30, 2019, and ended on May 25, 2021.
 Levels (reached by passing tests and principles) were replaced by experience points, earned by using crafting skills.
 The telling also introduced talents: specializations ("soft classes") that let the player spend talent points (earned by doings tasks and tests) on stat bonuses and special abilities.
 For example, The Weaver received bonuses to endurance, focus and dexterity and one of its traits was "Offline Flax: Adds the ability to gather flax offline".

 The Tenth Telling

-The Tenth Telling started on May 29th, 2021.
+The Tenth Telling started on May 29, 2021.

 Controversy

-Because of the social aspect of A Tale in the Desert, players tend to react more heavily to events which break or strain social mores, even when these events are introduced by the developers rather than rogue players.
+Because of the social aspect of A Tale in the Desert, players tend to react more strongly to events which break or strain social mores, even when these events are introduced by the developers rather than rogue players.
 Because, in the legal system, players can implement punishments or bans against others, the effect is most often caused by characters played by eGenesis staff.
 Some examples include: